BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 18:7 And Abraham ran unto the herd, and fetcht a calf tender and good, and gave it unto a young man; and he hasted to dress it.

+18:8 And he took butter, and milk, and the calf which he had dressed, and set it before them; and he stood by them under the tree, and they did eat.

+18:9 And they said unto him, Where is Sarah thy wife?
+And he said, Behold, in the tent.

+18:10 And he said, I will certainly return unto thee according to the time of life; and, lo, Sarah thy wife shall have a son.
+And Sarah heard it in the tent door, which was behind him.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the